The Blair Witch Project: Sequels

 A sequel titled Book of Shadows was released on October 27, 2000; it was poorly received by most critics.
 A third installment announced that same year did not materialize.

 At San Diego Comic-Con in July 2016, a surprise trailer for Blair Witch was revealed.
 The film was originally marketed as The Woods so as to be an exclusive surprise announcement for those in attendance at the convention.
 The film, distributed by Lionsgate, was slated for a September 16 release and stars James Allen McCune as the brother of the original film's Heather Donahue.
 Directed by Adam Wingard, Blair Witch is a direct sequel to The Blair Witch Project, and does not acknowledge the events of Book of Shadows: Blair Witch 2.
 However, Wingard has said that although his version does not reference any of the events that transpired in Book of Shadows, the film does not necessarily discredit the existence of Book of Shadows: Blair Witch 2.
 Screenwriter Simon Barrett explained that in writing the new film, he only considered material that was produced with the involvement of the original film's creative team (directors Daniel Myrick and Eduardo Sánchez, producer Gregg Hale, and production designer Ben Rock) to be "canon", and that he did not take any material produced without their direct involvement—such as the first sequel Book of Shadows or The Blair Witch Files, a series of young adult novels—into consideration when writing the new sequel.

 In April 2022, Lionsgate was looking to reboot The Blair Witch Project with a new installment.
 A new installment of The Blair Witch Project is officially in development at Lionsgate with Jason Blum and Roy Lee producing as of April 2024.
+In April 2026, it was confirmed that Dylan Clark would be directing the film from a script by Chris Thomas Devlin.
+Clark is an "up-and-coming filmmaker" whose 2022 short film, Portrait of God, was being turned into a feature produced by Sam Raimi and Jordan Peele.
+In June 2026, a release date was set for September 24, 2027.